-1. Lala Khal Tea Gardens
+1. Visit the Lala Khal Tea Gardens

 One of the main places to visit in Sylhet are the tea plantations.
 There are many tea plantations around but the Lala Khal Tea gardens are the most beautiful ones to visit.
 To get here you will need to take a little boat trip across the river and once you walked pass the gate you can make your own way around the tea plantations.